WeTransfer/wt-api-docs/source/includes/_board-api.md

 ##### 400 (Bad Request)

-If you don't send any request body (that holds the link) the API will respond with an HTTP status code of 400, and a body that looks like this:
+If you don't send any request body (that holds the link), this endpoint will return an HTTP response with a status code of `400` and a body as below.

 ```json
 {